txdat/notes/obsidian/engineering/devops/gcp.md

 ## Network peering
 [GCP doc](https://cloud.google.com/vpc/docs/vpc-peering)
 - Network peering connects *only* 2 VPCs so each network can connect with each other using internal ip addresses, their subnets' ip range cannot overlap
 - **Transitive peering is not supported**.
-N1 is peered with N2, N3, but N2 and N3 cannot communicate (are not direclty connected)
+N1 is peered with N2, N3, but N2 and N3 cannot communicate (are not directly connected)
 - Some GCP services use network peering as default mode to connect VPC and service's *Google-managed* VPC -> use private service access to support transitive connection
 - Support between VPCs:
 	- route exchanges